05 September 2018 - 17:00 to 05 December 2018 - 17:00

-- Members of RDA governance bodies (TAB, OAB, Council & Secretariat) are eligible for the Ambassador programme but are required to make a clear division of roles and responsibilities.
+- Members of RDA governance bodies (TAB, OAB, Council & Secretariat) are eligible for the Ambassadors programme but are required to make a clear division of roles and responsibilities.

-- People working on the RDA Europe 4.0 project (e.g. Governing and Executive Board members, seconded personnel) are not eligible for the Ambassador support programme.
+- People working on the RDA Europe 4.0 project (e.g. Governing and Executive Board members, seconded personnel) are not eligible for the Ambassadors support programme.

 There are multiple benefits to becoming an RDA Europe Ambassador: